Jozmon/Database-Template-For-Blog/README.md

-Each user has his details plus the attribute "role_id" <br>
-which allows the admin to select between different roles <br>
-using the foreign_key from entity roles.<br>
+Each user has his details plus the attribute "role_id" which allows the admin to select between different roles using the foreign_key from entity roles.

-To give each user a role, the attribute "role_id" was used.<br>
+To give each user a role, the attribute "role_id" was used.
-Which can have the following options (Administrator, Moderator, <br>
+Which can have the following options (Administrator, Moderator, Author and Simple-User).<br>
-Arthografos and Aplos Xristis).<br>

-For a user to have the role of the administrator the value 0 must choosen<br>
-which correspond in table "tbl_role" role 0 with Name:Administrator<br>
+For a user to have the role of the administrator the value 0 must choosen which correspond in table "tbl_role" role 0 with Name:Administrator

-Users will write articles using the attribute "id_arthografou"<br>
-in table "tbl_posts" to the corresponding "user_id" <br>
-in the table "tbl_users".<br>
+Users will write articles using the attribute "author_id" in table "tbl_posts" to the corresponding "user_id" in the table "tbl_users".

-It will have the following tables, features and their properties.<br>
+It will have the following tables, features and their properties.